gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The handler expects a GET request.

-The handler verifies that the group name in the /ace-group/GROUPNAME/verif-data path is a subset of the 'scope' stored in the Access Token associated to the requesting client.

-The handler also verifies that the roles granted to the requesting client allow it to perform this operation on this resource (REQ11).
-If either verification fails, the Group Manager MUST respond with a 4.03 (Forbidden) error message.
+In addition to what is defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}, the Group Manager performs the following checks.

-If the requesting client is a current group member, the Group Manager MUST respond with a 4.03 (Forbidden) error message.
-The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.1 of I-D.ietf-ace-key-groupcomm}}.
+If the requesting client is a current group member, the Group Manager MUST reply with a 4.03 (Forbidden) error response.
+The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}.
 The value of the 'error' field MUST be set to 8 ("Operation permitted only to signature verifiers").

-If GROUPNAME denotes a pairwise-only group, the Group Manager MUST respond with a 4.00 (Bad Request) error message.
-The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.1 of I-D.ietf-ace-key-groupcomm}}.
+If GROUPNAME denotes a pairwise-only group, the Group Manager MUST reply with a 4.00 (Bad Request) error response.
+The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}.
 The value of the 'error' field MUST be set to 7 ("Signatures not used in the group").

-If the verifications above succeed, the handler returns a 2.05 (Content) message, specifying data that allows also a signature verifier to verify signatures of messages protected with the group mode and sent to the group (see {{Sections 3.1 and 8.5 of I-D.ietf-core-oscore-groupcomm}}).
+If all verifications succeed, the handler replies with a 2.05 (Content) response, specifying data that allows also a signature verifier to verify signatures of messages protected with the group mode and sent to the group (see {{Sections 3.1 and 8.5 of I-D.ietf-core-oscore-groupcomm}}).
 The response MUST have Content-Format set to application/ace-groupcomm+cbor.
 The payload of the response is a CBOR map, which is formatted as defined in {{sec-verif-data}}.

 ## ace-group/GROUPNAME/stale-sids {#ssec-resource-stale-sids}